Let’s Speak Better

 Let’s speak better to have happy and healthy relationships, especially with children.

-Sure, there are just some people living their lives by old programs learned from parents, families, caretakers, etc., who won’t ever be happy for someone else who is happy, and that’s okay.
+Sure, there are just some people living their lives by old programs who won’t ever be happy for someone else who is happy, and that’s okay.
 We don’t have to make it our problem.
 We can still be happy around people who aren’t happy themselves.
 That gives us the opportunity to be role models instead of absorbing the negativity and losing control of our emotions.

 Speaking better avoids confusion or questions.

 Be honest but not harmful.
-It’s okay to share our feelings and say things like, “This upsets me when…” or “I’m having a hard time processing this.”
+It’s okay to share our feelings and say things like, “Did you mean for that to upset me?” or “That sounded hurtful.”
 When we just blurt out words that hurt because we’re hurt, problems arise.
 Let’s pay more attention to our words.

 Kindness matters.

-You don’t have to be a particular person or live a specific life to be kind.
-Speaking better can encourage, provide insight, motivate, or help someone feel good.
+Speaking with kindness can encourage, provide insight, motivate, or help someone feel good.
 That’s what kindness is.

 When you run into someone nasty or mean, don’t give in to it and let it control you.
 Rise above it and let it fall off you like it’s a fuzz blowing in the air.
 Let it fly into nothingness where nastiness and meanness belong.